mozz100/weddingapp/README.md

 Getting Started
 ===============

 1. Clone the source code from github.
+Then run `bundle install`.
 2. Strongly recommended: use Ruby 1.9.3 and rvm
 3. Set up database and edit your copy of `config/databases.yml` - you need to provide details for the 'production' database